Rishav23av/rishav23av/README.md

 - Develop expertise in reinforcement learning and generative AI
 - Create accessible AI tools for developers and businesses
 - Complete internships with leading tech companies

-> "The best way to predict the future is to create it." - Abraham Lincoln

 ⚡ **Fun fact**: When I'm not coding, you'll find me playing chess or hiking mountains!